himan7991/streaming-on-twitch-and-youtube/README.md

 This is a complete guide/map of all the benefits, shortcomings, and differences between the two platforms

+If you have something to add, please use the Issues tab and I will add it!

 Author:
 Haim - aka UpsideGR aka himan7991 - S